The Office of Procurement Services will be referred to as “procurement services” within the context of university procurement policies and procedures.

 Supplier Selection Process

-Procurement management is responsible for administering a fair and competitive quote process to obtain products and services at the best possible value.
+Procurement services is responsible for administering a fair and competitive quote process to obtain products and services at the best possible value.

-Requesters will consult with procurement management with sufficient advance notice prior to purchase of goods and services in order to determine appropriate sourcing activities, documentation requirements, and ordering and payment methods.
+Requesters will consult with procurement services with sufficient advance notice prior to purchase of goods and services in order to determine appropriate sourcing activities, documentation requirements, and ordering and payment methods.

 See Responsibilities, Authorized Procurement Methods, and Solicitation of Bids for additional information.